Everything You Need to Know About China Plus One

 Additionally, you’ll want to understand how local regulations, business laws, and government policies affect costs.
 Be sure to identify any incentives or benefits offered to foreign businesses, such as tax breaks or trade agreements.

-Geopolitical & Economic Risk
+Geopolitical and Economic Risk

-Infrastructure & Logistics
+Infrastructure and Logistics

-Supplier Reputation & Financial Health
+Supplier Reputation and Financial Health

 Workforce

 Employees are the backbone of every business, which means your “Plus One” country needs to be equipped with the right workforce.
 First, evaluate your company employment needs, including your ideal skillset.
-Then, evaluate each potential country’s labor market by asking yourself questions like, “Is this country’s workforce skilled in specific technologies?”, or, “Is this country’s workforce large enough to meet my business needs?”.
+Then, assess each potential country’s labor market by asking yourself questions like, “Is this country’s workforce skilled in specific technologies?”, or, “Is this country’s workforce large enough to meet my business needs?”
 You’ll also want to consider factors like education, training programs, and employment stability in your evaluations, in addition to the size and availability of the labor market.

-Ultimately, you’ll choose the “Plus One” country that best suits you and your business needs.
-However, we couldn’t forget to mention two major plus-one players to consider.
-In recent months, media attention has increasingly turned towards India and Vietnam as two prominent contenders for the China Plus One strategy.
-Both countries have reported increased investments from American countries due to their competitive advantages, strategic geographic locations, growing economies, skilled workforces, and business-friendly policies.
+Over the past few years, media attention has increasingly turned toward India and Vietnam as two emerging nations vying for primacy among the China Plus One contenders.
+Both countries have reported increased investments from American businesses.
+This is due to their competitive advantages, strategic geographic locations, growing economies, skilled workforces, and business-friendly policies.

 India